Attached TeamHealth & Science • Updated April 28, 2026

 7. Early Attachment Affects Future Generations

-Attachment goes beyond the present moment—it can even influence future generations.
+Attachment goes beyond the present moment and can even influence future generations.
 The bonds formed with caregivers can activate or deactivate certain genes, a process known as epigenetics.
-These changes can impact health outcomes not just for one person, but for their descendants.
+These changes can impact health outcomes for one person and their descendants.

 Source: Vrticka, P. (2018).
 Towards the epigenetics of human attachment.